delight-im/Knowledge/Software Development.md

  * "Show me your flowchart and conceal your tables, and I shall continue to be mystified.
 Show me your tables, and I won't usually need your flowchart; it'll be obvious."
 (Fred Brooks / 1995 / The Mythical Man-Month / Chapter 9)
  * Readability is the most important characteristic of a codebase.
  * Beginners should start with a scripting languages as their first programming language, e.g. Python or JavaScript.
 These have a higher level of abstraction and let the learner understand the bigger picture instead of having to worry about all the details right from the start.
+ * "Fools ignore complexity.
+Pragmatists suffer it.
+Some can avoid it.
+Geniuses remove it."
+(Alan J. Perlis)
+ * "Treat new technology with healthy scepticism.
+Be wary about pushing that cool new [library] into production.
+Wait until something is commonly used, has lots of bugfixes and is generally proven beyond doubt to be mature."
+(Jimmy Breck-McKye)
+ * "Prefer dedicated libraries to monolithic frameworks.
+When you choose a framework, you make a large, long term committment.
+You sign up to learn about the framework's various inner workings and strange behaviours.
+You also sign up to a period of ineffectiveness whilst you're getting to grips with things.
+If the framework turns out to be the wrong bet, you lose a lot.
+But if you pick and choose from libraries, you can afford to replace one part of your front end stack whilst retaining the rest."
+(Jimmy Breck-McKye)
+ * GPS is described to have an accuracy of less than 100m, but usually it is even between 2m and 30m.
+ * You should let your method names start with a verb in most cases.
+Examples for arbitrary return types (or none at all) are: `getXxx()`, `setXxx()`, `createXxx()`, `calculateXxx()`, `changeXxx()`, `deleteXxx()`, `removeXxx()`, `startXxx()`, `stopXxx()`, `retrieveXxx()`, `convertXxx()` or `cancelXxx()`.
+Examples for methods returning `boolean` are `isXxx()` and `hasXxx`.
+Notable exceptions are conversions, where you'd often want to use `toXxx()` or `XxxToYyy()`, and methods where nouns are commonly used, such as `length()` or `size()`.

 ## Charsets and Encodings